Curious About When The hot Air Balloon Was Invented And Who Built the First Hot Air Balloon?

 It wasn’t until the civil war that the United States commissioned balloons and pilots to be used in war.
-Thadeus Lowe who owned a commercial balloon ride company noticed the clouds moving very quickly and believed that if he built a large enough balloon he would be able to fly from America to England.
+Thadeus Lowe, who owned a commercial balloon ride company, noticed the clouds moving very quickly and believed that if he built a large enough balloon, he would be able to fly from America to England.
 Since he didn’t have enough money for the expedition, he chatted with President Abraham Lincoln about using his balloons to help the North win the Civil War.
 Thadeus Lowe inflated his balloon on the White House lawn and attached a 500ft tether line along with a telegraph line into the White House press office.
-Thadeus ascended ascended his huge balloon to 500 feet and sent the first telegram from the air!
-Lincoln said ” We are going to win the war with balloons”.
+Thadeus ascended his huge balloon to 500 feet and sent the first telegram from the air!
+Lincoln said,” We are going to win the war with balloons.”
 During the civil war, the 10 commissioned balloons called the balloon corps ascended over 3000 times.
 In 1862 Union General Fitz John Porter had an unexpected experience in a balloon.
-The tether lines broke and he flew over enemy lines.
-Luckily the winds changed and the balloon landed not far from where it had originally taken off.
+The tether lines broke, and he flew over enemy lines.
+Luckily the winds changed, and the balloon landed not far from where it had originally taken off.
 It was quite an adventure!

 High Altitude Balloon Flights

-In the early 20th century, August Piccard, a Swiss scientist, designed a new type of balloon in 1932.
-Instead of pilots ascending in a wicker basket, the balloon compartment was made of a pressurized aluminum ball.
+Swiss physicist and inventor Auguste Piccard was the first to fly above 50,000 feet in 1931.
+At this altitude, the beginning of the stratosphere and essentially the transition from the earth’s atmosphere to space, a person would die in a few seconds without oxygen and a pressurized environment.
+Piccard invented a pressurized aluminum sphere that contained a system to supply oxygen to the crew under regular atmospheric pressure.
 Piccard invited his friend Max Cosyns to join him on this adventurous flight to the stratosphere in a hydrogen gas balloon.
 The balloon broke a new altitude record reaching a height of 52,000 feet.
-In wasn’t until 1935 that Captain Albert Stevens and Orvil Anderson set a hard-to-beat record.
-The Explorer II, (their helium balloon) reach a height of 13.7 miles above the earth.
-This record held for 20 years.
+It wasn’t until 1935 that Captain Albert Stevens and Orvil Anderson set a hard-to-beat record.
+The Explorer II (their helium balloon) reached a height of 13.7 miles above the earth.
+This record was held for 20 years.
 These early stratospheric flights paved the way for space travel.

 The Reinvention of the Hot Air Balloon